 China Airlines Business Class A350 seats

-Once boarding was underway it moved quickly and I was happy to see nothing had changed with these beautiful cabins.
-I love the design in the warm and understated colours.
+Once boarding was underway, it moved quickly, and I was happy to see nothing had changed with these beautiful cabins.
+I love the design in warm and understated colors.
 The seats are the same (but newer) model that you can find on China Airlines 777.
-It is a new version of the B/E Aerospace Super Diamond seat that is turn modelled after Cathay Pacific’s super successful Zodiac seat.
-It is a little hard to get into your seat but it delivers privacy and plenty of room (in all directions) for a comfortable fight.
+It is a new version of the B/E Aerospace Super Diamond seat that is turn, modeled after Cathay Pacific’s super successful Zodiac seat.
+It is a little hard to get into your seat, but it delivers privacy and plenty of room (in all directions) for a comfortable fight.

 China Airlines Business Class A350 catering

-Our takeoff was at 10 AM local time and the flight attendants handed out a menu with lunch options just before takeoff.
+Our takeoff was at 10:00 am local time, and the flight attendants handed out a menu with lunch options just before takeoff.
 I fully expected to have lunch served right after takeoff (that is the usual workflow).
-After two hours I rang the call button and asked what happened to the lunch service and the flight attendants mentioned it starts 2.5 hours after departure (which coincides with body time lunch time).
+After two hours, I rang the call button and asked what happened to the lunch service, and the flight attendants mentioned it starts 2.5 hours after departure (which coincides with body time lunchtime).
 Interesting!

-In the meantime, I wanted to experience with the WiFi.
+In the meantime, I wanted to experience with the Wi-Fi.
 I was glad to see that the China Airlines system, which is powered by Deutsche Telekom, had no volume limitation.
-The charge was $16.95 for three hours.
-That sounded perfect and I paid happily.
+The charge was $16.95 USD for three hours.
+That sounded perfect, and I paid happily.

 However, it turned out that the system is superbly slow with download and upload rates limited to 256kbit.
-That is the equivalent of 1/200th of most cable connection we find at home.
-It is just 1/20th of a Gogo inflight connection and 1/100 of an inflight Panasonic WiFi connection.
+That is the equivalent of 1/200th of most cable connections we find at home.
+It is just 1/20th of a Gogo inflight connection and 1/100 of an inflight Panasonic Wi-Fi connection.
 To access an email, you would click on it and had to come back 15 minutes later to actually read it.
 It was painful.
-I emailed Deutsche Telekom support after that this was way to slow to be called inflight WiFi and the customer support simply said that I downloaded several MByte and this was all they were concerned about, no refunds.
+I emailed Deutsche Telekom support after that this was much too slow to be called inflight Wi-Fi, and the customer support simply said that I downloaded several MByte, and this was all they were concerned about, no refunds.
 Talk about customer support in Germany.